statmlben/ensLoss/README.md

 - **PCam.** The PCam dataset is an image binary classification dataset consisting of 327,680 96x96 color images derived from histopathologic scans of lymph node sections, with each image annotated with a binary label indicating the presence or absence of metastatic tissue.

 ### Replicating Benchmark
+The summary statistics of datasets exhibiting statistical significance when comparing the proposed **ensLoss** against all other fixed loss methods in 45 **CIFAR2** binary classification datasets are presented.

 ![img_benchmark](./fig/img_benchmark.png)

 To replicate the benchmark results presented in our paper, please use the following command: